download pre-computed annotation

 3 Calculate QC

 Having the data in a suitable format, we can start calculating some quality metrics.
 We can for example calculate the percentage of mitochondrial and ribosomal genes per cell and add to the metadata.
-The proportion of hemoglobin genes can give an indication of red blood cell contamination.
+The proportion of hemoglobin genes can give an indication of red blood cell contamination, but in some tissues it can also be the case that some celltypes have higher content of hemoglobin.
 This will be helpful to visualize them across different metadata parameters (i.e. datasetID and chemistry version).
 There are several ways of doing this.
 The QC metrics are finally added to the metadata table.

-Citing from Simple Single Cell workflows (Lun, McCarthy & Marioni, 2017): High proportions are indicative of poor-quality cells (Islam et al. 2014; Ilicic et al. 2016), possibly because of loss of cytoplasmic RNA from perforated cells.
+Citing from Simple Single Cell workflows (Lun, McCarthy & Marioni, 2017) about mitochondrial reads: High proportions are indicative of poor-quality cells (Islam et al. 2014; Ilicic et al. 2016), possibly because of loss of cytoplasmic RNA from perforated cells.
 The reasoning is that mitochondria are larger than individual transcript molecules and less likely to escape through tears in the cell membrane.

 # Mitochondrial genes